 The washing station where they process this coffee is called Dambi Uddo, and it is located in the Guji region.

-The coffee growers select and harvest the coffee cherries by hand with the utmost care.
+Growers select and harvest the coffee cherries manually.

-Once the cherries are in the washing station, they undergo a second selection to ensure that only the ripest cherries are processed for consumption.
+Once in the washing station, they undergo a second selection to ensure that only the ripest cherries are processed.

 After this second selection the coffee cherries are put in water.

-Floating cherries can also be processed for lower quality coffees.
+Floating cherries are also processed for lower quality coffees.

 During the first days the cherries are spread in a single layer to optimize their processing and selection.

-After this step, the cherries are stacked forming several layers that are constantly changing to slow down the drying process and stabilize the humidity.
+Then several layers are created that are constantly changing to slow down the drying and stabilize the humidity.

-All the process described above is aimed to ensure that the coffee you have in your hands is of the best quality.
+All this to ensure that the coffee you have in your hands is of the best quality.

 Guji, a region of Ethiopia with excellent coffees

-It has only been recently when the Guji region has begun to differentiate itself, due to the profiles of the coffees grown there, from these two other regions.
+It has only been recently when the Guji region has begun to differentiate itself, due to the profiles of the coffees grown there, from these two.

-Named after a tribe, Guji is a mountainous, wooded region which enjoys a lot of rain.
+Guji is a mountainous, wooded region with a lot of rain.